hashicorp/terraform-provider-azurerm/website/docs/r/logic_app_workflow.html.markdown

 * `id` - The Logic App Workflow ID.

-* `access_endpoint` - The Access Endpoint for the Logic App Workflow
+* `access_endpoint` - The Access Endpoint for the Logic App Workflow.

+* `endpoint_configuration` - The Endpoint Configuration for the Logic App Workflow as defined below.

+---

+A `endpoint_configuration` block supports the following:

+* `workflow` - The Flow Endpoints Configuration applied to workflow as defined below.

+* `connector` - The Flow Endpoints Configuration applied to connector as defined below.

+---

+A `workflow`/`connector` block supports the following:

+* `outgoing_ip_addresses` - A set of the outgoing ip addresses.

+* `access_endpoint_ip_addresses` - A set of the access endpoint ip addresses.

 ## Timeouts